 Japan Autumn Dreams Tour

 Enjoy the cool Autumn ambiance of Japan while strolling through rustic villages, majestic castles and beautiful temples and speeding between cities on the famous bullet train.
 Experience the majesty of Mt.
 Fuji, the tranquillity of Kyoto and the excitement of Tokyo.
 Amble through inspiring bamboo forests and visit famous gardens to enjoy the seasonal colours of Japan.
 Experience the rich Japanese culture exploring historic Kyoto, staying in an historic Onsen (hot spring) village ryokan and visiting a world heritage listed village in the countryside for a truly unique experience.
 Visit Hiroshima and the famous Miyajima floating shrine.
+Stay in the stunning Iya Valley, one of the most secluded regions in Japan.
 This package is designed for the experienced traveller with a limited timeframe or on a budget without compromising on quality.

 Kyoto is the spiritual heart of Japan and is home some 17 UNESCO World Heritage Sites including the stunning Golden Pavilion (Kinkakuji) and Nijo Castle.
 It was the main centre for the evolution of religious and secular architecture and of garden design for almost a thousand years.
 Famous for its classical Buddhist temples, imperial palaces, Zen gardens and traditional wooden houses, it the cultural centre of Japan and with its 2,000 religious places – 1,600 Buddhist temples and 400 Shinto shrines, as well as palaces, gardens and architecture intact – it is also one of the best preserved cities in Japan.